DarkHollow/tfg-series-playAPI/README.md

   - `Play Framework` upgraded to v2.5.12
   - `Swagger UI` upgraded to v3.1.7
 - Many improvements and code enhacements
-- Many improvements of API responses (work in progress)M
+- Many improvements of API responses (work in progress)

 ##### Version `v0.1.0`